tadejsv/dev-container-repo/README.md

-# VSCode development container repository template for ML projects
+# VSCode Development Container Template

 This template enables you to use a full-fledged containerized development environment for your machine learning projects - all with VSCode!